 \section{Introduction}

-There is currently a need for improving management of hydropower.
+Even though operation of hydropower plants has been frequently studied during decades \cite{singh, Queiroz}, there is still a need for improving management of hydropower.
 As a green alternative for balancing volatile energy sources, small hydropower plants are increasingly important for a sustainable and stable electricity grid and effective management strategies are therefore necessary to increase their economic appeal.
 As an example, \cite{C_etal15} conclude that small hydropower is one of the most important impetuses for the development of China's power industry, and that the dispatching of their many small hydropower plants is lagging behind the development of the power grid and other power sources.

-Managing hydropower is however a nontrivial task, even in case of only a single power plant with one reservoir.
-When running a unit (a turbine connected to a generator), the reservoir is naturally drained of water and, if the inflow is insufficient, the head is lowered leading to less electricity generated per $m^3/s$ of water used.
-Intuitively, one would therefore argue to keep the reservoir as close to full as possible whilst minimizing the risk that it overflows, loosing water without producing any electricity.
-However, as the cost of moving between production state is often non-negligible, it might actually be optimal to allow some spillage of water to avoid paying this cost.
-Non-negligible costs for switching production state comes from the fact that starting and stopping units induces wear and tear on the machines and may also require intervention from personnel.
+Managing hydropower is however a nontrivial task, even in the case of only a single power plant with one reservoir.
+When running a unit (a turbine connected to a generator), the reservoir is naturally drained of water and, if the inflow is insufficient, the head is lowered leading to less electricity generated per $m^3$ of water used.
+Intuitively, one would therefore argue to keep the reservoir as close to full as possible, while minimizing the risk that it overflows (to avoid losing water without producing any electricity).
+However, as the cost of moving between production modes is often non-negligible, it might actually be optimal to allow some spillage of water to avoid paying this cost.
+Non-negligible costs for switching between production modes come from the fact that starting and stopping units induces wear and tear on the machines and may also require intervention from personnel \cite{NS97}.
 Each start and stop also involves a small risk, e.g., the major breakdown in the Akkats hydropower plant (Lule river, Sweden) 2002 was caused by a unit being stopped too quickly, resulting in rushing water destroying the foundation of both the turbine and the generator \cite{Y10,Y18}.